 - Providers that have not yet made any USP filings or contributions must initially file Form 499-A, writing "NEW" in the space seeking the filer ID number.
 Upon filing, the FCC will issue a filer ID to be used for all subsequent Form 499 purposes. - The quarterly report (Form 499-Q) is due February 1, May 1, August 1, and November 1.
 The annual report (Form 499-A) is due April 1.
-To access the most current version of the forms (an updated version of 499-A will be released on March 1, 2015), visit the FCC forms webpage or the USAC website.
+To access the most current version of the forms visit the FCC forms webpage or the USAC website.